 forward retreat – (1) see friendly attack.
 (2) any retreat where the unit moves forward into (or behind!) an opponent’s line rather than backward.

-friendly attack – a tactical procedure whereby an ally's unit is dislodged, permitting him to make a retreat after the orders phase, often forward or onto a supply center.
+friendly attack – a tactical procedure whereby an ally's unit is dislodged, permitting a retreat after the orders phase, often forward or onto a supply center.
 The possibility of using this tactic is a good reason to retain small powers rather than wiping them out.

 GM or gamemaster – the individual that runs and adjudicates a game.

 Gunboat – (1) a variant with anonymous players and no messaging.
 See also the Game Options page.
 (2) (pejorative) used to describe a player that does not communicate in a regular game, e.g. “He is gunboating through this game”

 HOTW – History of the World.
 A play-by-forum game not related to Diplomacy.

 invitational – a password protected game where the creator sends private invitations to other users to populate the game.
 See also pick-up game and open.

 IRC or internet relay chat – the protocol supporting the PlayDip Chat tab.

 Judge – (1) aka KL Judge or Ken Lowe Judge.
 The first widely-used automated adjudicator and PBEM system written by Ken Lowe at the University of Washington.
 The first game on the Judge was played in 1987.
 The Judge quickly became the standard for PBEM play, largely supplanting human GMd games, but also enabled significant growth in the number remote Diplomacy games.
 Beginning in 1992, the Judge code was run at multiple sites and maintained collectively by Dip hobbyists.
 Nearly all PBEM Diplomacy was played on the Judges by the mid-90s and it remained the dominant platform well into the 2000s.
 (2) the KL Judge and any of its successors including nJudge and DPJudge.
 (3) see adjudicate.